-For two construction scenarios as well as for the planned pipeline the required Risk Matrix as prescribed in Government Notice 267 of 24 March 2017 will have to be completed and submitted, along with the Water Use Licence Application (WULA).
-The WULA requires a Technical Report as well.
+For the planned weir and the pipeline, the required Risk Matrix as prescribed in Government Notice 267 of 24 March 2017 will have to be completed and submitted, along with the Water Use Licence Application (WULA).
+It is meant to aid the DWS to decide what level of approval is appropriate, a formal licence or a lesser form of approval such a General Authorisation or letter of consent.